 Just how useful are drones?

 In clear, calm conditions they can provide a birds eye view.
-If the water is cloudy or ripply then their usefulness is greatly reduced.
-I personally do not see them as a game changer, but when the right conditions present themselves they can help anglers know in advance where the fish are holding.
+If the water is cloudy or ripply then its usefulness is greatly reduced.
+I personally do not see them as a game changers, but when the right conditions present themselves they can help anglers know in advance where the fish are holding.

-My local fisheries also has used them to survey and count the number of fish at spawning sites.
+My local fisheries also have used them to survey and count the number of fish at spawning sites.
 In that regards, they act as a cheaper alternative to helicopters.

 Is it possible to troll behind a drone?